FruitySyrup/FruitySyrup/README.md

 - ⚡ Fun fact: ...
 -->

-:rice_ball: I'm a professional that has been working in higher education for almost a decade, looking to change careers into tech.
-Specifically to become a pixel perfect, dream website builder, front-end developer.
+:rice_ball: I'm a professional that has been working in higher education for almost a decade, looking to change careers.
+Specifically in an area that allows to solve problems, show my creativity, and create beautiful products.

 :memo: You can see my past history from my LinkedIn profile.